tenfef/SlashCSS/content/docs/button.md

 ##### Styles

-There are 3 different styles of buttons, standard, outline and elevated.
+There are 3 different styles of buttons, default, outline and elevated.

 <div class="margin-bottom:2">
   <button class="button button-grow:2">Default</button>